Beautiful Tay Springers

 Why Do We Ultimately Fish For Salmon

-One of the main attractions of Scottish salmon is obviously actually catching a salmon but that is not the 'be all and end all' if that doesn't happen and I don't know any angler or professional ghillie anywhere who has a 100% batting average.
+One of the main attractions of Scottish salmon fishing is obviously catching a salmon but that is not the 'be all and end all' if it doesn't happen and I don't know any angler or professional ghillie anywhere who has a 100% batting average.
 The sheers escapism, natural riverbank beauty, the flows & swirls of the river, the excitement of the tug on the fly reel and many other salmon fishing attributes are what does it for me and thousands more salmon fishers.
-The 'natural' world is where we came from and deep down that instinct to return is present in even the most 'hard core' city dwellers.
+Being in with the 'chance' of a salmon is another appealing component of the lure of Scottish salmon fishing and there's always a chance in this game.
+By comparison our old friend Nessie hasn't popped her head up for decades yet over 2 million visitors show up annually on the banks of Loch Ness for the most remotest possibility of a sighting!
+The 'natural' world is where we all once evolved from and deep down that instinct to return is also present even in the most 'hard core' city dwellers.

 A New Era Of Salmon Fisher Hosting

 If you're a ghillie with minimally deployed guest hosting skills or have a resistance to taking photographs and posting them on social media then now's the time to learn and make these necessary adjustments to your game for the benefit of the entire industry.
 We are now well and truly into the 'customer service' era and client hosting skills are absolutely paramount to the client experience for a reasonable chance of repeat bookings.
 If that means a daily 5 mile run at 6am in the rain to blow the cob webs off then just do it.
-We as a nation have one of the very finest salmon fishing infrastructures in the world paired with the best salmon fishing traditions and fly fishing style but we are not doing our game justice if we're not maximising the fishing guest experience and all salmon capture marketing opportunities.
+As a nation Scotland has one of the very finest salmon fishing infrastructures in the world paired with the best salmon fishing traditions and fly fishing style however we are not doing our game justice if we're not maximising the fishing guest experience nor promoting all salmon captures & beautiful riverbank scenery marketing opportunities.

 Learn From Salmon Fisher Success

-Personally I don't like it too easy when I'm fishing for salmon anywhere and would rather be the 'wise guy' third or fourth through the salmon pool to catch the only fish of the day than have an easy fish lined up for me.
-There's much more of a buzz involved if your mind has had to go deep into 'subsurface' mode to force a salmon that's seen it all to take than casting for that newly arrived 'sea liced' assassin who's coming for anything you launch at him.
-If you see the above occurring on any river make that guy your fishing buddy and 'observe' as there are not many about with that level of 'tactical wizardry' but they most definitely do exist as I know a few!
+Personally I don't like it too easy when I'm fishing for salmon anywhere and would rather be the 'wise guy' third or fourth through the salmon pool to catch the only fish of the day than have easy fish lined up for me in pool after pool.
+There's much more of a buzz involved if your mind has had to go deep into 'subsurface' mode to force a salmon that's seen it all to then take your fly than casting for that newly arrived 'sea liced' assassin who's coming for anything you launch at him.
+If you see the above occurring on any river make that guy your fishing buddy and 'observe' as there are not many about these days with that level of 'tactical wizardry' but they most definitely do exist as I'm fortunate to know a few of them!

 Changing Scottish Salmon Runs

-Often I do just wonder if the reducing Autumn salmon runs may have something to with the fact that these salmon haven't been protected the same way Spring fish have been in the last decade on the Tay and a few other Scottish rivers.
-Just my own honest observations but it is probably more of a temperature driven issue due to the 'naturally' occurring cyclical temperature changes the planet goes through whenever she chooses often forcing the bulk of the Autumn run to appear in the closed season as I've personally witnessed many times before.
-In the meantime thank God and your lucky stars for being fit & healthy at this place and time and get yourself out into the Scottish Spring salmon zone for another chance encounter with Old Sam and may the next tug on your fly reel once the 2019 season gets underway be from an absolute brute of a heavyweight Springer!
+Often I do just wonder if the reducing Autumn salmon runs may have something to with the fact that these salmon haven't been protected the same way Spring fish have been in the last decade on the Tay and a few other Scottish rivers or should we really have the right to think salmon runs should remain the same when everything else on the planet is constantly changing.
+Just my own observations but it is probably more of a temperature driven issue due to the 'naturally' occurring cyclical temperature changes the planet goes through whenever she chooses often forcing the bulk of the Autumn run to appear in the closed season as I've personally witnessed many times before.
+In the meantime thank God and your lucky stars for being fit & healthy at this place and time and get yourself out into the Scottish Spring salmon zone for another chance encounter with Old Sam and may the next tug on your fly reel once the 2020 season gets underway be from an absolute brute of a heavyweight Springer!